 We welcome participants of all ages and levels of experience to join our choirs, play the handbells, or serve as an instrumentalist in an ensemble.
 There is joy to be shared through the arts!

 Adult Performing Ensembles

-The Westminster Choir is a non-auditioned ensemble which explores diverse repertoire and leads music in worship every Sunday at the 10:30 am service.
-This choir rehearses in the Adult Choir Room on Wednesday evenings from 6:30-8:30 pm and Sunday mornings from 9:15-10:15 am and enjoys the musical development, social outlet, and spiritual growth of their time together.
-Reading skills and previous musical experience is helpful.
+The Westminster Choir rehearses Wednesdays from 7–8:30 pm and sings every Sunday in the 10:30 worship.
+This choir sings the great sacred repertoire from all musical periods and enjoys the musical development, social outlet, and spiritual growth of their time together.
+Reading skills and previous musical experience are helpful.
 Contact Amanda Weber for more information.

 The Handbell Choir provides Westminster members and friends with an opportunity to experience music through the playing of handbells and choir chimes.
-This ensemble rehearses on Tuesday evenings from 6-7pm in the Great Hall and plays occasionally in worship and for other special events.
+This ensemble rehearses on Tuesday evenings from 6-7 pm in the Great Hall and plays in worship several times a year and for other special events.
 Previous bell choir experience is not required, though basic music-reading skills are necessary.
-For more information, contact Mark Kieffer.
+For more information, contact Joseph Trucano.

 Children & Youth Choirs